Marc Seigar: Career

-Following his doctoral degree, Seigar held concurrent appointments as a postdoctoral research fellow at the University of Ghent, and as a visiting astronomer at the Space Telescope Science Institute until 2001.
+Seigar held appointments as a postdoctoral research fellow at the University of Ghent, and as a visiting astronomer at the Space Telescope Science Institute until 2001.
 He held his next appointment as a staff astronomer for the U.K. Infrared Telescope (UKIRT) at the Joint Astronomy Centre from 2001 until 2004.
 During this time period, he was also concurrently appointed by the University of Hawaii at Hilo as an adjunct professor of physics and astronomy for a year.
 From 2004 to 2007, he served as an assistant project scientist at the University of California, Irvine, and as visiting astronomer at the observatories of the Carnegie Institution for Science.

-In 2007, he held joint appointments as an adjunct professor at the University of Arkansas, Fayetteville, and as assistant professor of physics and astronomy at University of Arkansas at Little Rock, where he worked his way through the academic ranks.
+In 2007, he held joint appointments as an adjunct professor at the University of Arkansas, Fayetteville, and as assistant professor of physics and astronomy at University of Arkansas at Little Rock.
+He led the Arkansas Galaxy Evolution Survey and secured NASA grants to study supermassive black holes.
+He served as Associate Department Chair of Physics and Astronomy (2011–2014).

 In 2014, he joined the University of Minnesota Duluth as a professor of physics and astronomy, and served there until 2021.
-Currently, he holds appointment as a professor in the Department of Physics and Astronomy at the University of Toledo.

-Seigar also held administrative appointments in his career.
-He was appointed as head of the Department of Physics and Astronomy at the University of Minnesota Duluth from 2014 until 2017, and as associate dean at Swenson College of Science and Engineering from 2017 until 2020.
+He was appointed as head of the Department of Physics and Astronomy at UMD from 2014 to 2017, and as associate dean at Swenson College of Science and Engineering from 2017 to 2020.

 He also held an appointment as a Program Director in the Division of Astronomical Sciences at National Science Foundation for a year.
 As of 2021, he is the dean of the College of Natural Sciences and Mathematics at the University of Toledo.

+In 2026, Seigar became Dean of the College of Natural and Mathematical Sciences at UMBC.

+Seigar serves on national boards of the Society for Collegiate Leadership and Achievement National Advisory Board (2025–present), the Advisory Board for the National Museum of the Great Lakes (2025–present), the Executive Board of the Effective Practices for Physics Programs (American Physical Society, 2025–present), and the Council for Colleges of Arts and Sciences Board Advisory Committee (2025–present).
+He is also Associate Director for the North Central Region of Sigma Xi (2024–present) and a member of the International Astronomical Union's Executive Committee on Astronomy for Equity and Inclusion (2019–present).
+He serves on the editorial board of the journal Universe.

+He has served as President of the Arkansas Academy of Science (2012–2013) and on the Education Prize Committee of the American Astronomical Society (2022–2024).